1587/speaking-exam/00-part3.md

 It is silk.
 Because our silk is very beautiful that people like to buy it as a gift.

 Yes, I will buy them over the internet.
-Firstly: buy things online is cheaper than offline.
+Firstly: Shopping online is cheaper than offline.
 Secondly: I can search more information about it(the souvenir).
-Thirdly: I can check the reviews of other customers.
+Thirdly: I can check customer review.
 ```